Delaunay/Delaunay.github.io/_posts/2014-08-28-summer-fun.markdown

 Proof of concept program.

-The idea was to create a program similar to a spreadsheet but without its short coming:
+The idea was to create a program similar to a spreadsheet but without its short comings:

 * Before: A spreadsheet quickly becomes messy, with graphics and variables everywhere
-  * Now: Variables and graph appear in a tool box
+  * Now: Variables and graphs appear in a tool box
 * Before: Scripting was annoying
   * Now: A Python console is given, allowing you to do whatever you want
 * Before: Generalization to other data set is hard
-  * Now: Every action is saved as python code and can be executed on any other data set
+  * Now: Every action is saved in python code and can be executed on any other data set

 ## Open a table from the main database
 ![1]